JorenSix/JGaborator/README.md

 ## Using JGaborator

 JGaborator depends on Java.
 Please __install a Java runtime on your system path__ before trying to use JGaborator.
 Once this is done simply download the [latest JGaborator version](https://github.com/JorenSix/JGaborator/raw/master/build/JGaborator-0.6.jar) and double click the JAR file.
+Note that it __only works on (intel) macOS and  (x64) Linux systems__ For other systems you will need to compile the JNI library according to the instructions below.

-Or start JGaborator via the command line:
+It is also possible to start JGaborator via the command line:

 ~~~~~~~~
 git clone https://github.com/JorenSix/JGaborator